Castux/diplodocus/README.md

 # Diplodocus

-A very rudimentary Discord bot to play Diplomacy (or any other game that requires submitting simultaneous secret orders).
-All it does it gather players' orders, that can then be revealed publicly all at once.
+A simple Discord bot to play Diplomacy.
+It relies on the [diplomacy](https://github.com/diplomacy/diplomacy) Python package, which comes with several variants and supports a [subset](https://github.com/diplomacy/diplomacy/blob/master/diplomacy/README_MAPS.txt) of the [DPJudge format](http://uk.diplom.org/?page=Map) for variant definition.

 ## Installing and starting

+Requirements:

+- Python 3
+- pip

+Installation:

 - Run `./setup.sh`.
-This will download [luvit](https://luvit.io/) and the [Discordia](https://github.com/SinisterRectus/Discordia) library.
 - Rename or copy `config-model-lua` to `config.lua`.
 Fill in your Discord bot token.
 - Run `./run.sh`